YouScience/code-challenge/README.md

 - Link to download [nodejs](https://nodejs.org/en/download)

 Procedure :
-Step 1 : Clone the repo.
+- Clone the repo.
-Step 2 : Open the terminal and run the following commands
+- Open the terminal and run the following commands
     - cd backend
     - npm install
     - npm run serve
-step 3 : Open a new terminal and run the following commands
+- Open a new terminal and run the following commands
     - cd frontend
     - npm install
     - npm start

 Now the app will be loaded in default browser.